tsunrise/ByteScissor/readme.md

 ## Contribute

-There should be a ton of things to be fixed.
 Feel free to create an issue or make a merge request.